dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ## Blog: Authentication

 For this assignment we are going to build an [express](https://expressjs.com/) and [mongodb](https://www.mongodb.com/) CRUD api server for our react+redux blog frontend.
 This will finally bring our stack all the way down to the database.
+In this part we're going to be adding in Authentication!

 ## Assignment At a Glance